Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Introduction

-Although artificial-viscosity switches (AVSWs, hereafter) represent a major advance and do reduce unwanted dissipation, they are not without drawbacks.
-The formulation is largely heuristic rather than derived from first principles \citep[though see][for an entropy-steered variant]{rosswog2020}.
-In post-shock regions, oscillations in the time-dependent AV coefficients can induce excessive numerical noise and spuriously increase entropy.
-Moreover, for certain problems, such as instability growth and subsonic turbulence, reported convergence rates are often lower than those achieved with mesh-based methods \citep{bauer2012}.
+Although artificial-viscosity switches (AVSWs) represent a major advance and do indeed reduce unwanted dissipation, they are not without drawbacks \citep[however, see][for an entropy-steered variant]{rosswog2020}.
+In post-shock regions, oscillations in the time-dependent dissipation coefficients can induce excessive numerical noise and spuriously increase entropy.
+Moreover, for certain problems, such as instability growth and subsonic turbulence, the reported convergence rates are often lower than those achieved with mesh-based methods \citep{bauer2012}.

-Recently, \cite{fro17} proposed the use of slope-limited reconstruction (SLR) within the artificial-dissipation terms to suppress spurious viscosity.
+Recently, \cite{fro17} proposed the use of slope-limited reconstruction (SLR) within the artificial dissipation terms to suppress spurious viscosity.
 Conceptually, SLR acts as a local filter that subtracts the linear component of the velocity field, preventing bulk shear from feeding the dissipative operator.
-In previous studies, it has been combined with conventional AV switches \citep{fro17,rosswog2020,rosswog-diener2024,cabezon2025} with good effect.
+The resulting algorithm is not derived from first principles and is therefore heuristic in nature as well.
+However, unlike AVSW, it is purely local and instantaneous: it involves no time derivatives and does not require prescribing a working range for the viscosity coefficient $\alpha$.
+In previous studies, SLR has been combined with AVSW \citep{fro17,rosswog2020,rosswog_diener2025,cabezon2025} with good effect.
 Nevertheless, several tests indicate that further gains are achieved when AVSWs are omitted altogether \citep{sandnes2025}.
-The prospect of attaining high accuracy without AV switches is noteworthy, and given the ubiquity of these terms in SPH, it warrants closer examination.
+Similarly, \cite{price2019} explored switch-free dissipation and reported that SLR compares favorably to switch-based schemes, albeit only for 1D test problems.
+The prospect of attaining high accuracy without AV switches is noteworthy and given the ubiquity of these terms in SPH, it warrants closer examination.

+On another note, SLR schemes and, in general, algorithms based on total variation diminishing (TVD) approaches have been criticized for not being automatically consistent with the entropy inequality \citep{yee1983}.
+In SLR schemes, dissipation is not guaranteed to be positive-definite by construction \citep{price2020}, which may cause local violations of the second principle of thermodynamics.
+There are ways to modify TVD to be consistent with the entropy condition in 1D \citep{harten1976, osher1984}, but this remains an open question in 3D.
+However, as discussed in Sect.~\ref{sec:optimalAV}, we have not seen anomalous entropy behavior in any of the tests performed when SLR was used\footnote{To be precise, both the SLR and the AV-switches showed slight entropy inversions in noise-dominated regions and around contact discontinuities when these were not conveniently smoothed (e.g., in the shock-tube test).}.
+Other situations where switches can potentially outperform Godunov-SPH and SLR methods (specifically, 1D linear-wave evolution) have been discussed in \cite{puri2014a}.